pskomsvold/run_analysis.R/CodeBook.md

   `tidy_UCI_HAR.txt`: A text file version of the tidy_data data frame that the
                       script saves in the working directory

+## Variables

+`subject': This is an integer id assigned to each subject.
+It ranges from 1 to 30.

+`run`: This is a character string indicating whether the observation is from the training or test measurements.
+This variable has two categories: `training` and `test`.

+`activity`: This is a character string indicating the activity performed.
+This variable has six categories:

+`walking`, `walking_ustairs`, `walking_downstairs`, `sitting`, `standing`, `laying`.

+`measurement`: This is a character string indicating what was being measured by the smartphone.
+This variable has two categories: `time` and `frequency`.

+`variable`: This is a character string indicating the measurement tool.
+Measurements came from accelerometer and gyroscope 3-axial raw signals.
+This variable has five categories: `body.accelerometer`, `body.accelerometer.jerk`, `body.gyroscope`, `body.gyroscope.jerk`, and `gravity.accelerometer`.

+`axis.signal`: This is a character string indicating the axial signal. `x`, `y`, or `z` denote signals in the x, y, or z directions, respectively. `magnitude` denotes the magnitude of the three signals.
+This variable has four categories: `x`, `y`, `z`, and `magnitude`.

+`estimation`: This is a character string indicating the estimation method (i.e., mean or standard deviation) of the oberservation.
+This variable has two categories: `mean` and `std`.

+`average.value`: This is a numeric field indicating the mean of all observations for each measurement, grouped by subject and activity.

 ## References

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L.